 But one thing is certain: Eli had a real chelek in making it happen.

-Invest in your staff.
+Invest in your team, staff and board members.
 Your efforts could repay you many, many-fold.